jaggedsoft/node-binance-api/README.md

 # Node Binance API
 This project is to help get you started trading on Binance with the API.
-Advanced features are going to be added such as WebSockets, reading candlestick chart data, stop losses and iceberg orders.
+You can stream candlestick chart data or use other advanced features, like stop losses and iceberg orders.

 #### Getting started
 ```javascript